pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Precision.rst

 ,,,,,,,,,,,,,,,,,,,

 Targets are positioned by dragging or :ref:`modified-dragging
-<ug-modified-mode>` them; they change to the active target color while the drag
+<ug-modified-mode>` them; they change to the :newterm"`active target color`
-is in process.
-Targets can be placed either on the :ref:`stage <ug-stage>` or any model in the scene.
-When dragging a target on the stage, the target will snap to grid locations based on the current :ref:`precision level
+while the drag is in process.
+Targets can be placed either on the :ref:`stage
+<ug-stage>` or any model in the scene.
+When dragging a target on the stage, the
+target will snap to grid locations based on the current :ref:`precision level
 <ug-precision-level>`.

 .. incimage:: /images/EdgeTargetSnapped.jpg  200px right